Cosmetic Surgeries as low as $122/month*

 Sun exposure can cause an increase in skin pigment (melanin) either in the top layer of the skin or in the deeper layers of the skin.
 Pigments in the deeper layers are more difficult to treat.
-However, there are skin treatment options available that can help in improving the condition to a very large extent.
+At PryorHealth in Rockford uneven skin tone treatment options are available that can help in improving the condition to a very large extent.

 While hyperpigmentation can occur in any skin tone, in people with brown or olive skin tones, the presence of high levels of melanin can make the issue of uneven skin tone more prominent.
 In a lot of cases, treating hyperpigmentation can lead to an actual worsening of the condition – unless you are being treated by an expert.

 At PryorHealth, we have a team of highly experienced dermatologists and skincare professionals who have years of expertise in treating the issue of uneven skin tone.
 So, if you are looking for the best providers of uneven skin tone treatment Rockford has to offer, then give us a call or visit us at PryorHealth today!

 There are a number of treatment options available that can help resolve hyperpigmentation.
 The process, however, can take several treatment sessions – and in most cases, it may require routine maintenance treatment sessions to maintain results.

 The basic treatment approach includes boosting the cell turnover by getting rid of older or top layers of the skin and allowing pigment trapped in the deeper layers to come to the surface and slowly fade away.